Dynatrace/Dynatrace-LoadRunner-Request-Tagging/README.md

 **Get Help**
 * Ask a question in the <a href="https://answers.dynatrace.com/spaces/482/view.html" target="_blank">product forums</a>
-* Read the <a href="https://www.dynatrace.com/support/help/" target="_blank">product documentation</a>
+* Read the <a href="https://www.dynatrace.com/support/help/integrations/test-automation-frameworks/how-do-i-integrate-dynatrace-into-loadrunner-scripts/" target="_blank">product documentation</a>

 **Open a <a href="https://github.com/Dynatrace/Dynatrace-LoadRunner-Request-Tagging/issues">GitHub issue</a> to:**
 * Report minor defects, minor items or typos
-* Ask for improvements or changes in the SDK API
+* Ask for improvements or changes
 * Ask any questions related to the community effort

 SLAs don't apply for GitHub tickets